akc42/akc-router/README.md

 ### The `<akc-router-selector>` Element

-This element is designed to site close to an `<iron-pages>` or derivative element below the first level in the hierarchy to provided the `iron-pages` `selector` property with the correct value.
+This element is designed to sit close to an `<iron-pages>` or derivative element below the first level in the hierarchy to provided the `iron-pages` `selector` property with the correct value.
 If it has routable children, it is expected that this `iron-pages` element should also one of its children.